YouriBrosky/AngularTraining/_assignments/markdown/4.reactive-forms/optional.md

 ##### Bi directional service
 With a [Bi-directional service](https://angular.io/guide/component-interaction#parent-and-children-communicate-via-a-service) you manage the observable yourself, instead of directly listening for the http calls.
-This is a very powerful mechanism, but requires you to unsubcribe from the observable yourself.
+This is a very powerful mechanism, but requires you to unsubscribe from the observable yourself.
 This requires some rebuilding and rethinking of the application.

 #### price